pantheon-systems/drush-config-workflow/INSTALL.md

 \$config_directories['staging'] = 'sites/default/config_RANDOMSTRING/staging';
 ```

-3. Set up your .gitignore file
+iii.
+Set up your .gitignore file

 Copy Drupal's example.gitignore file to .gitignore, and commit it to the repository.

 If you do not want to change the location of your configuration files as shown in the previous step, you could instead adjust the contents of your .gitignore file to include the configuration directory in the repository.

-4. Set up a git repository for the test site
+iv.
+Set up a git repository for the test site

 At the root of your test site, set up a repository:
 ```